Generic name: canakinumab

 Treatment of CAPS

-The data described herein reflect exposure to Ilaris in 104 adult and pediatric CAPS patients, (including 20 FCAS, 72 MWS, 10 MWS/NOMID (Neonatal Onset Multisystem Inflammatory Disorder) overlap, 1 non-FCAS non-MWS, and 1 mis-diagnosed in placebo-controlled (35 patients) and uncontrolled trials.
-Sixty-two patients were exposed to Ilaris for at least 6 months, 56 for at least 1 year and 4 for at least 3 years.
+The data described herein reflect exposure to Ilaris in 104 adult and pediatric CAPS patients, including 20 FCAS, 72 MWS, 10 MWS/NOMID (Neonatal Onset Multisystem Inflammatory Disorder) overlap, 1 non-FCAS non-MWS, and 1 misdiagnosed in placebo-controlled (35 patients) and uncontrolled trials.
+Sixty-two patients were exposed to Ilaris for at least 6 months, 56 for at least 1 year, and 4 for at least 3 years.
 A total of 9 serious adverse reactions were reported for CAPS patients.
 Among these were vertigo (2 patients), infections (3 patients), including intra-abdominal abscess following appendectomy (1 patient).
-The most commonly reported adverse reactions associated with Ilaris treatment in the CAPS patients were nasopharyngitis, diarrhea, influenza, headache, and nausea.
+The most commonly reported adverse reactions associated with Ilaris treatment in greater than 10% of the CAPS patients were nasopharyngitis, diarrhea, influenza, rhinitis, nausea, headache, bronchitis, gastroenteritis, pharyngitis, weight increased, musculoskeletal pain, and vertigo.
 One patient discontinued treatment due to potential infection.

 CAPS Study 1 investigated the safety of Ilaris in an 8-week, open-label period (Part 1), followed by a 24-week, randomized withdrawal period (Part 2), followed by a 16-week, open-label period (Part 3).
 All patients were treated with Ilaris 150 mg subcutaneously or 2 mg/kg if body weight was greater than or equal to 15 kg and less than or equal to 40 kg (see Table 1).